Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 # 0. Background

 The purpose of this document is to summarize all the host-level and K8s-level configurations we made to the platform to support Intel FlexRAN on-boarding.
-The document is modified based on Intel Open Source FlexRAN installation guide (https://github.com/intel/flexRAN-docker-image-dependencies), based on specific changes tailored for our environment.
+The document is modified based on Intel Open Source FlexRAN installation guide (https://github.com/intel/flexRAN-docker-image-dependencies), and added specific changes tailored for our environment.

 # 1. FlexRAN™ software reference stack